 The Kennebec River in Maine offers a class IV+ whitewater rafting adventure for fanatics to families.
 As we enter the steep granite walls of the Kennebec Gorge large waves can be seen ahead.
-From this point on the Kennebec River plunges 12 miles through a spectacular gorge with crashing class III – IV+ wave rapids like “Big Mama”, “Whitewasher” and “The Alleyway”.
+From this point on the Kennebec River plunges 12 miles through a spectacular gorge with crashing class III – IV+ wave rapids like “Big Mama”, “Whitewasher” “The Alleyway”.
 The high point of the day is the run through class IV+ Magic Falls.
 Families with younger children can opt to ride in a row frame raft or to join the trip at the Middle River access point.
-There are many Class III + rapids from this point on offering plenty of time for swimming and enjoying the river including stopping along the river bank where your guides cook up a steak and chicken barbeque with our famous Moxie Beans.
-Sports boats are available for the thrill seakers looking for a little more.
-Children 10 and under are required to go in a row frame or join the trip at the middle gorge access point. $15.00 additional per person for sport boats or row frames.
+There are many Class III + rapids from this point on offering plenty of time for swimming and enjoying the river including stopping along the river bank for lunch.
+Children under 10 are required to go in a row frame or join the trip at the middle gorge access point.

-4:00 PM - We arrive back in camp.
-Enjoy a cold beer or refreshment while you view your photos or video of the trip.
-You may purchase a CD or DVD video full of great shots of your raft riding the rapids of the fabulous Kennebec River of Maine
+2:30 PM - We arrive back in camp.
+Enjoy a cold beer or refreshment while you view your photos.
+You may purchase a CD or DVD full of great shots of your raft riding the rapids of the fabulous Kennebec River of Maine!
+Photos can be viewed online at www.rapidshootersmaine.com .

 Directions to: Moxie Outdoor Adventure & Lake Moxie Camps, Kennebec and Dead River Base